microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 ### Activation registration
+Apps can start using supported modern activation phases by:
+- Calling a method to register activation.
+- Calling a method in their entrypoint to handle activation.

 From a Win32 app perspective, the 2 activation kinds that do not require any registration (Shortcut/Tile Launch and CommandLine) are effectively the same in terms of activation payload.
 Indeed, it is not possible to distinguish a launch activation of a Win32 app from a commandline activation.
 Therefore, the AppLifecycle implementation will merge Launch and CommandLine into one (Launch) activation kind.

 UWP apps can only register for activation kinds via manifest declarations, and therefore this happens during app install.
 Conversely, traditional app types can write registry entries at any time.